 A More Enjoyable Dining Experience

 Your three-course meal is served with silverware and on a white tablecloth – a touch of luxury on a super long flight and one that I wasn’t expecting!
-Both upgrade classes serve a menu created by top Australian chef, Neil Perry (whose famous Rockpool restaurant we visited in Melbourne), wines from the renowned Yarra Valley and a special blend of Four Pillars Gin created exclusively for Qantas.
+Both upgrade classes serve a menu created by top Australian chef, Neil Perry (whose famous Rockpool restaurant we visited in Melbourne), wines from the renowned Yarra Valley and a unique blend of Four Pillars Gin created exclusively for Qantas.
 These are all must-see places in Victoria, with the flight providing a taster of what I came to later experience on my Road Trip in Melbourne and beyond.

 Qantas Business Class Amenity Kit

-I’ve seen some amenity kits from flights that don’t light my fire, but getting a Kate Spade (of Jack Spade for the boys) bag on a Qantas flight is a stylish bonus, complete with Aspar mini toiletries, toothbrush and toothpaste, socks and the much-needed eye mask (in case you were not sleeping well enough already).
+I’ve seen some amenity kits from flights that don’t light my fire, but getting a Kate Spade (of Jack Spade for the boys) bag on a Qantas flight is a stylish bonus.
+It comes complete with Aspar mini toiletries, toothbrush and toothpaste, socks and the much-needed eye mask (in case you were not sleeping well enough already).
 Another special touch is the comfy Qantas Pyjamas, which you will want to change straight into!

 Flight Crew Service

 Now, I have no doubt Qantas crew in Economy are just as cheery and helpful, but the crew on both legs of my Premium Economy and Business flights went above and beyond.
 They were always upbeat, talkative, helpful, offered tips about their home cities in Australia, and were there to make up for bed for you when you needed it.
-In fact, they were such a big part of our flight experience that we actually felt emotional to have each group leave at every crew handover.
+They were such a big part of our flight experience that we felt emotional to have each group leave at every crew handover.

 Final Verdict on Flying Qantas A380?